-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College Leadership Team which comprises the Principal, Deputy Principal, Director of Business Development, Director of Finance and Operations, Head of Student Services and Faculty Heads.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College Leadership Team which comprises the Principal, Vice Principal, Director of Finance and Operations (interim), Head of HR, Head of Student Services and Faculty Heads.
 Staff costs include compensation paid to key management personnel for loss of office.

-2019 Number 2018 Number
+2020 Number 2019 Number

-The number of key management personnel including

-The Accounting Officer was; 6 8
+The number of key management personnel including The Accounting Officer was; 7 6

--
+The recounting emest mas, -

 Key management personnel compensation is made up as follows:

-2019 £000 2018 £000
+2020 £000 2019 £000

-Salaries 339 508
+Salaries 477 339

-Employers National Insurance 40 67
+Employers National Insurance 36 40

-Benefits in kind 2 1
+Benefits in kind 2 2

-Pension contributions 55 85
+Pension contributions 62 55

-Total emoluments 436 661
+Total emoluments 577 436